samuelgritz/Ephys-Processing-GUI/README.md

   - Analyze Plateau: A more specific application to analyze complicated voltage responses known as complex **dendritic spikes** or **Ca 2+ spikes**

 **Definitions:**
+- **Excitatory Postsynaptic Potentials (EPSPs):** Electrical potential differences between the intracellular and the extracellular space.
+Excitatory means that the membrane voltage gets depolarized or most positive due to current flowing through receptors on the **postsynaptic membrane**.
+These postsynaptic electrical responses give a readout of synaptic transmission and can increase or decrease over time as a result of synaptic plasticity mechanisms such as short-term plasticity, long-term potentiation, and long-term depression.

+- **Dendritic Spikes**: Dendritic spikes result from a supralinear increase in the membrane potential in the dendrites of neurons.
+These signals can be generated through sodium and calcium voltage-gated channels as well N-methyl-D-aspartate (NMDA) receptors.
+They play an important role in synaptic integration and neuronal computation as well synaptic plasticity.

+### Analyzing and processing EPSPs